npahucki/linear-importer/README.md

 #### Notes

 - Add Team Members in Linear before beginning import to take advantage of Smart User matching.
 However, users can be manually mapped.
+- Since your user account will be the Creator on every imported Issue, you will become a subscriber on every single Issue.
+You may want to consider using a burner account to perform these imports to avoid unwanted notifications.
 - Be mindful of notification preferences for members.
 This can get noisy while importing 😬

 #### API Rate Limits